 Drive away in something exotic.
 Depending on your wedding location and vibe, this is a great time to get creative with your mode of transportation!
 Celebrating with a reception near the water?
 Drive away together on a boat.
 Want more of a romantic send off?
 Climb into a horse and carriage.
 Celebrating at the same place where you plan to spend the night?
 Ride away on tandem bikes---since you don’t have to get very far!

 We hope you enjoyed our favorite send-off ideas.
-If you’re looking for a photographer or videographer in Texas or Florida, get in touch with us today.
+If you’re looking for a photographer or videographer, get in touch with us today.

 The Joy Team